-Thailand wakes to uncertainty, grief without King Bhumibol
+Thailand faces uncertainty, grief without King Bhumibol

 Until his later years, he was featured on television almost every evening, often trudging through rain, map in hand and camera around his neck, visiting a rural development project.

-His wife, Queen Sirikit, 84, has also been in poor health over recent years.
+His wife, Queen Sirikit, 84, has also been in poor health in recent years.

-The Thai community in California, the largest in the world outside of Thailand, was also in mourning.

-"I just know that I loved my king, he is the king that helped everybody, helping the poor, everything," Stella Boonyawan, a Thai expatriate, said outside the Buddhist Wat Thai Temple in Los Angeles' San Fernando Valley.

 Given a smooth transition, major economic disruptions are not expected, analysts and diplomats said.